gajjarHari/gajjarHari.github.io/README.md

 *What makes it great is that it is:*

 * *Easy to learn*
-* *Human readable and*
+* *Human readable*
 * *Requires no coding*

 *Markdown is a lightweight markup language.
 Markdown is extremely popular and widely used by static website generators.
 It is also quite easy to use as well.
 Since it is a lightweight markup language, creating a text file will be easy and fast.*

 #### 2. Use GitHub as your version control system

-Create an account on GitHub.
+ 1. Create an account on GitHub.
 After that you will have to create a repository.
 If you do not know how to create a repository then go to [more resources](#More-resources) section.
 There is a link to help you create a repository.
 Once that is done, upload the resume you created on this repository.

-> Note: When creating the repository, you must name it ```username.GitHub.io```.
+      > Note: When creating the repository, you must name it ```username.github.io```.
 Replace ```username``` with your username.
 This is important because with this, GitHub recognizes  that you want to create a static website.

-*Etter talks about what a version control system is in his book.
+      *Etter talks about version control systems is in his book.
 He writes how important a repository is to a programmer since it helps them keep track of their projects and files.
-Because of this, they do not have to worry about making changed to their code as they can retrieve the old data if something were to occur.
 Although he talks about how it is useful in writing code, it is also useful to us as well.*

-*Once the file is uploaded and committed, we can make as many changes we want to the file.
+      *Once the file is uploaded and committed, we can make as many changes as we want to the resume.
 This is a static website so there is a possibility that you might want to change the content after some time.
 Even after these changes, if something goes wrong, we will not lose our data.
 We can recover it.
 This way you will not have to create the website from the beginning.*

-#### 3. Use GitHub to create a static website
+ 2. Use GitHub to create a static website

       1. Once the file is uploaded, go to settings and then to pages as shown in this image.

     ![](files_for_README/Twelth.png)

       2. Navigate to Branch after that.

     ![](files_for_README/TwelthBox.png)

       3. Click on the box that says none, and from the options given, click on main.
 Then click on the save button to finish.

     ![](files_for_README/gif_me.gif)

       This will now start to create your website.
 It may take few minutes to several minutes.
-Once it is done, you can visit your website by searching ```username.GitHub.io```.
+Once it is done, you can visit your website by searching ```username.github.io```.
-> Note that you must change username with your username that you chose for your repository.

-*Etter emphsizes on how a static website generator like GitHub*
+      > Note: Make sure to change the ```username```.

+      *Etter writes about what makes a static site generator so greate.
+The site generator does everything for you.
+You only have to create a text file that the site generator can go through.*

+      *It is great because:*
+      * *There is nothing to install*
+      * *You do not have to worry about application dependencies*
+      * *Working with the website is easy*
+      * *The site create the website for you*

+      *This makes sites like GitHub and many others a great tool.*

-#### 4. Add a theme to your website
+#### 4. Format your resume by giving it a style
 Create a file named ```_config.yml```.
-Make sure to have the underscore _ in front of the name as shown here.
+Make sure to have the underscore in front of the name as shown here.
 Then you can go to GitHub pages [supported themes](https://pages.GitHub.com/themes/) to find yourself a theme.
-To add the theme, I used following the steps below.
+To add the theme I used, follow the steps below.

- * Once the file is created, add ```theme: jekyll-theme-modernist``` in it and then save the file by committing.
+ 1. Add ```theme: jekyll-theme-modernist``` in it, then
+ 2. Commit the file to confirm the changes.

 Now your file has theme to it like my website theme below.

 ![](files_for_README/GIFMaker_me.gif)

-Adding a theme is important.
+*Adding a theme is important.
 Imagine having a website with just text on it.
 Without themes, it looks plain and boring.
 Etter describes the importance of style.
 Having lists, pictures, and other style makes your writing more approachable.
-It becomes simpler to go through unlike having to go through just plain text file.
+It becomes simpler to go through unlike having to go through just plain text file.*

 ### More resources: